 Unless you place your nose directly over the tank filter, you'll find that most aquariums are relatively odor-free.
-Occasionally, an aquarium owner will report that they have been stricken with unusually stinky aquarium water.
-Anytime you can find an aquarium using only your nose, there is something decidedly wrong, and quick attention is indicated.
+Occasionally though, aquarium owners report unusually smelly aquarium water.
+If you can locate a fish tank using only your nose, there is something wrong.
+Quick attention is indicated.

 Causes of Odors

 - Dead fish: The most common cause of a smelly tank is a dead fish.
 It may be several days following the death of a fish before the owner realizes something is amiss.
 It may have hidden in an out of the way corner of the aquarium and died, leeching proteins and oils that float to the surface and off-gas (evaporate).
 Promptly locating the body and removing it should eliminate the odor.

-- Excess food.
-Overfeeding is another common cause of stinky fish tanks.
-The uneaten food falls to the bottom of the tank, where it promotes the overgrowth of bacterial colonies.
-As the bacteria grow exponentially, gasses are released, causing a foul odor.
-Pretty soon it’s a veritable swamp of decaying and stinking, organic material.
+- Excess food: Overfeeding is another common cause of bad odors from fish tanks.
+Uneaten food falls to the bottom of the tank, where it promotes an overgrowth of bacterial colonies.
+As the bacteria grow exponentially, they release waste gasses that have a foul odor.

-- Wastes from an overstocked tank.
-Excessive fish waste can also be the result of overcrowding.
+- Wastes from an overstocked tank: Excessive bio-waste can also be the result of overcrowding.
 Overstocking the tank means that too many fish are living in too small a volume of water.
-When fish eat, they produce waste.
-As the number of fish increases, so does the waste.
-Eventually, the overabundance of waste is too much for the filters and beneficial bacteria to process.
+When fish eat, they produce excrement.
+As the number of fish increases, so does the fish poop.
+Eventually, the overabundance of waste is too much for filters and beneficial bacteria to process.

-- Decomposing plants.
-While it’s less common than the other causes on this list, a rotting plant can give off one heck of a stench if left unattended.
-Dead plants are easy to spot.
-They often turn a slimy brown or black color and foul up the water quality.
+- Decomposing plants: While this is less common than decomposing proteins and oils, a rotting plant even underwater can emit a horrible stench when left unattended.
+Luckily, dead plants are easy to spot.
+They often turn a slimy brown or black color and foul up the water quality with turbid, murky water.

-The first thing to do is take an inventory of your fish.
+The first thing to do is to keep a good running inventory of your fish.
 Are any missing?
 If so, start searching for the remains, as that may be the cause of the bad odor.
-Be aware that sometimes fish are consumed by their tank mates, so a missing fish may never be found.
-Despite this, you should know how many fish you have, and be able to determine if one, or more, are missing.
+Be aware that sometimes fish are consumed by their tank mates, so a missing fish may never be found, but predation won't cause an odor.

-Give the tank a good cleaning, and then cut back the feeding regimen to one small feeding per day.
-It may also be necessary to clean the filter, as generally when there is a lot of debris in the tank, this indicates that the filter has likely been clogged and not filtering well for some time.
+Give the whole tank a good cleaning, and then cut back the feeding regimen to one small feeding per day.
+It will also be necessary to clean the filter before and after the cleaning process.
+If there is a lot of debris in the tank, this indicates that the filter has likely been clogged and not filtering well for some time.
 After removing every source of bad smell, do a smell test again.

-Never forget that what goes in the tank stays there.
-Overfeeding is the number one cause of many aquarium problems, including smelly water.
 Feed your fish sparingly.
-Unless you stop feeding your fish entirely, they are not going to die of starvation.
-Fish can, and will, suffer a variety of disorders if they are overfed.
+Unless you stop feeding your fish entirely, they will not die of starvation.
+In fact, fish can and will suffer a variety of disorders if they are overfed.

-Make sure you do regular water changes and tank cleanings.
-Aquariums are a closed environment, so cleaning is an absolute must to ensure a healthy, and stink-free, environment.
-Sometimes odors are the result of a slow rise in waste by-products, due to never performing a water change.
-When doing your regular maintenance, don’t forget the filter.
-Use carbon media in your filter to help reduce odors, but it has to be changed regularly to be effective.
+Schedule regular water changes and tank cleanings.
+Every aquarium is a closed environment, so cleaning is an absolute must to ensure a healthy environment.
+Sometimes odors are the result of a slow rise in bio-waste by-products, due to never performing or skipping a water change.